hoylen/woomera/README.md

 **Note:** This version **requires Dart 2**.
 Please use version "<3.0.0" if running **Dart 1**.

-**Do not use Dart 2.1.0 or 2.1.1 if you need to delete cookies.
-They both have a bug which makes it impossible to delete cookies.
-Stick with Dart 2.0.0 until that bug is fixed.**

 This following is a tutorial which provides an overview the main features of the package.
 For details about the package and its advanced features, please see the API documentation.